 The examples start by running everything in main, and the author shows how to refactor out the code using the PageObject pattern.
 By the end of the chapter, readers should have a clearer understanding of how to use PageObject in their own automation framework.

-Overall, I think this is a solid book on using Java to learn the different parts of Selenium Webdriver; however, it doesn’t covers topics such as using any xUnit test runners like jUnit or TestNG, which real world selenium automation scripts will use.
+Overall, I think this is a solid book on using Java to learn the different parts of Selenium Webdriver; however, it doesn’t cover topics such as using any xUnit test runners like JUnit or TestNG, which real-world selenium automation scripts will use.
 While this is not a definitive book on Selenium, it is a nice guide to have on your bookshelf.